rababalmadi/Embedded-Temperature-Monitoring-System/README.md

-# Embedded Temperature Monitoring System
+# Arduino Temperature Monitoring System

-**Core Function:**
+## Core Function

-An embedded system that measures ambient temperature in real time using the TMP36 temperature sensor and displays the readings on a 16x2 LCD screen.
+An embedded system that measures ambient temperature in real time using the TMP36 temperature sensor and displays the readings on a 16×2 LCD screen.

-**Main Components:**
+## Main Components

--Arduino Uno: The microcontroller responsible for processing sensor data and controlling the display.
+- **Arduino Uno:** The microcontroller that processes sensor data and controls the LCD.

--TMP36 Temperature Sensor: Measures ambient temperature and outputs an analog voltage proportional to the temperature.
+- **TMP36 Temperature Sensor:** Measures ambient temperature and outputs an analog voltage proportional to the temperature.

--16x2 LCD Display: Displays real-time temperature readings.
+- **16×2 LCD Display:** Displays real-time temperature readings.

--Breadboard & Jumper Wires: Used for circuit connections and prototyping.
+- **Breadboard & Jumper Wires:** Used for circuit connections and prototyping.

-**Working Principle:**
+## Working Principle

-The TMP36 sensor continuously measures the surrounding temperature and sends analog voltage signals to the Arduino Uno.
-The Arduino converts these signals into temperature values in Celsius and updates the readings on the LCD display in real time.
+The TMP36 continuously measures the ambient temperature and sends an analog voltage signal to the Arduino Uno.
+The Arduino converts the analog signal into a temperature value in degrees Celsius and displays the result on the LCD in real time.

-**Future Improvements:**
+## Future Improvements

--OLED display integration
+- OLED display integration

--Wireless temperature monitoring
+- Wireless temperature monitoring

--Mobile application connectivity
+- Mobile application connectivity

--IoT based environmental monitoring system
+- IoT-based environmental monitoring system
+- Data logging using an SD card